Shapers@Work

 Better living through Behavior Analysis

-A verbal operant experimental (VOX) analysis is a functional analysis of verbal behavior formalized for statistical analysis to answers the question: What controls the speaker's responding?
+A verbal operant experimental (VOX) analysis is a functional analysis of verbal behavior formalized for statistical analysis to answers the question: To what extent does the speaker respond across different verbal operants?

 Research on verbal behavior has identified four primary sources of control over language: